Inferior vena cava filter: Retrieval

 The concept of a removable IVC filter was first conceived in 1967.
-In 2003 and 2004 that the United States Food and Drug Administration first approved retrievable filters.
+In 2003 and 2004 the United States Food and Drug Administration first approved retrievable filters.
 In 2005 that the Society of Interventional Radiology (SIR) convened a multidisciplinary conference to address the clinical application of nonpermanent vena cava filters.

 Retrievable filters are fitted with a device (varying from model to model) that allows them to be easily snared and pulled back into a catheter and removed from the body, often through the jugular vein.
 Prior to 2004, filters that had been in the IVC for less than three weeks were considered suitable to attempt retrieval, as filters that have been in place longer might have been overgrown by cells from the IVC wall and there was an increased risk of IVC injury if the filter is dislodged.
 Newer designs, and developments in techniques mean that some filters can now be left in for prolonged periods and retrievals after a year are now being reported.
 This would include the ALN, Bard G2 and G2x, Option, Tulip and Celect filters.

-It is important to note that the clinical exam prior to the removal of the filter is vital in understanding both the risk and pathophysiological effects removing the filter will have on the patient.
+The clinical exam prior to the removal of the filter is vital in understanding both the risk and pathophysiological effects removing the filter will have on the patient.
 Doctors and medical professionals must consider several key factors (see Indications for removing IVC filters).